Rudy Perpich: Colorful behavior and international goals

 Perpich had a reputation for colorful behavior.
 At one point while governor, he donated his $25,000 pay raise to help promote bocce.
 He also pitched an idea for a chopstick factory to be built in northern Minnesota, and proposed selling the governor's mansion in Saint Paul as a cost-saving measure.

 Newsweek brought Perpich national attention by bestowing on him the nickname "Governor Goofy", crystallizing the combination of affection and resentment his habits elicited.
 During his last years in office, commentators wondered whether he would shoot to stardom as a presidential hopeful or, as governor, sour Minnesota voters on the DFL party with questionable public relations.
 But Perpich's activist vision of the governor's role was later cited as an important contribution to the Minnesota economy, even by such unlikely admirers as his 1990 rival and successor Arne Carlson, who said in 2005 that Perpich "was the first person that I was aware of to focus on the international role that states are going to have to play."

-Perpich's legacy of projects in Minnesota include the Minnesota World Trade Center in Saint Paul, the Perpich Center for Arts Education in Golden Valley, the Center for Victims of Torture in Minneapolis, the University of Minnesota Duluth Natural Resources Research Institute, and the Mall of America in Bloomington.
-Additionally, he worked to promote Minnesota on the international stage by traveling to 17 countries in 1984, and bringing the foreign leaders Mikhail Gorbachev of the Soviet Union and Dr. Franjo Tuđman of Croatia to the state in 1990.
+Perpich's legacy of projects in Minnesota include the University of Minnesota Duluth Natural Resources Research Institute, established in 1983; the Center for Victims of Torture, founded in 1985; the Minnesota World Trade Center, opened in 1987; and the Perpich Center for Arts Education, opened in 1989.
+He worked with James H. Lindau to approve the Mall of America.
+Perpich was the first governor to promote Minnesota on the international stage by traveling to a record 17 countries in 1984 and bringing Mikhail Gorbachev of the USSR and Franjo Tuđman of Croatia to the state in 1990.

 Perpich opposed the Reagan proxy war against Nicaragua in the 1980s and was one of several governors who objected to sending their National Guard units to train in U.S. bases in Honduras, where the U.S.-backed Contras were based.
 The Contras carried out atrocities in Nicaragua to topple the leftist government there.
 Perpich was the plaintiff in the 1990 U.S. Supreme Court case Perpich v.
 Department of Defense, which established that the U.S. Department of Defense could send state National Guard units overseas over the governor's objection.